audreylamy/42_Camagru/README.md

 # Camagru
 📸 Instagram-like web app using HTML + CSS + PHP + MYSQL.
-This project is part 42 school's web branch.
+This is the first project of 42 school's web branch.
 No libraries were allowed for this project (both front and back), everything is handcrafted.

 # Features